Murray Rankin: Member of Parliament of Canada

 Rankin served as House Leader for the New Democratic Party from October 2016 to October 2017 during the 2017 New Democratic Party leadership election.
 In October 2017, Rankin resumed his responsibilities as Justice and Attorney General critic for the NDP and was re-elected vice-chair of Standing Committee on Justice and Human Rights.
-On 6 November 2017, Rankin was appointed by the Governor General, on the advice of the Prime Minister, to the newly formed National Security and Intelligence Committee of Parliamentarians.
+On November 6, 2017, Rankin was appointed by the Governor General, on the advice of the Prime Minister, to the newly formed National Security and Intelligence Committee of Parliamentarians.

 In October 2018, Rankin was nominated by his colleagues from all parties as a finalist for Maclean's "Hardest Working Member of Parliament," alongside Minister of Foreign Affairs Chrystia Freeland and Conservative Party Leader Andrew Scheer.

 In 2019, Rankin gained national recognition as Vice Chair of the Justice Committee for his key role investigating the SNC Lavalin affair that ultimately led to the resignation of the Prime Minister's Principal Secretary, the Clerk of the Privy Council, and two Ministers.

 In 2018, Rankin worked across political parties to ban single-use plastics following a report from a University of Victoria student.
 In 2019, the Government announced that would ban single-use plastics across the country by 2021.

-On 28 February 2019, Rankin announced that he would not be running in the Canadian federal election in 2019.
+On February 28, 2019, Rankin announced that he would not be running in the 2019 federal election.
 In a farewell speech in June 2019, Rankin called for urgent work towards reconciliation with indigenous peoples and addressing the climate crisis.
 He also urged the next Parliament to complete work to bring in a comprehensive public pharmacare program for all of Canada.
 He closed by saying, "Let us all recommit to a fairer Canada.
 Let us reduce the enormous and growing inequality between the rich and poor in our society.
 What J.S.
 Woodsworth said is still true today: “What we desire for ourselves, we wish for all”.
 However, Jack Layton still said it best: “My friends, love is better than anger....
 So let us be loving, hopeful and optimistic.”"
 In July 2019, Prime Minister Justin Trudeau named Rankin to lead the newly created National Security and Intelligence Review Agency (NSIRA), overseeing all national security and intelligence activities carried out by the Government of Canada.
 His nomination was endorsed by all parties.